|

 I started by wiping down the glass, crossing my fingers that it would be all it needed.
 It helped a little, but the picture still looked dingy.
 So I gently vacuumed the surface of the needlepoint and moved on to cleaning the fabric itself.

-The needlepoint was stretched tightly over a board, and it looked like it might even be glued down, so sending it to the dry cleaners was out.
-I decided not to risk removing the needlepoint from its backing and washing it.
+The needlepoint was stretched tightly over a board, and it looked like it might even be glued down.
+So sending it to the dry cleaners was not an option.
+I decided not to risk removing it from its backing and washing it.
 Instead, I cleaned it while it was still mounted.

 My go-to for tricky fabric spots is Dollar Tree carpet cleaner.
 I’ve used it on everything from fabric placemats to my car seats, and it always works great.
 I sprayed a bit onto a clean white rag, then gently rubbed the white background areas of the needlepoint.
 It wasn’t difficult, just time-consuming.

-You want to avoid getting the fabric too wet or stretching the aida cloth background.
-To avoid this, I’d spray the cleaner onto my rag and then rub a small section with my finger, check the rag for dirt, then shift and repeat until the whole white area was clean.
-It took about 45 minutes.
+You want to avoid getting the fabric too wet or stretching the Aida cloth background.
+To do this, I sprayed the cleaner onto my rag and worked in small sections.
+I gently rubbed with my finger, checked the rag for dirt, then moved to a clean spot and repeated the process until the entire white area was clean.

 A freshly cleaned vintage needlepoint thrift store find with teacup pattern.

-It worked surprisingly well!
-I let the piece dry overnight, and by morning, it looked fresh and clean again.
-Since I applied the cleaner to the rag instead of spraying directly, I was able to avoid touching the needlework itself.
+It worked surprisingly well.
+I let the piece dry overnight, and by morning it looked fresh and clean again.
+Since I applied the cleaner to the rag instead of spraying it directly, I was able to avoid getting the needlework itself too wet.

-To whitewash the frame, use 1 tbsp of white latex paint mixed with 2 tablespoons of water.
-Give it a good mix and then brush it on.
-I let my whitewash dry for 2 minutes before softly wiping the paint off.
-It took two tries to cover the green.
-The light white wood frame did lighten the look of the needlepoint
+To whitewash the frame, mix 1 tablespoon of white latex paint with 2 tablespoons of water.
+Give it a good mix, then brush it on.
+I let the whitewash dry for about 2 minutes before softly wiping the paint off.
+It took two coats to fully soften the green, but the lighter wood finish really brightened the look of the needlepoint.

-The original green mat that came with actually worked well, just as it was.
+The original green mat actually worked well just as it was.
 All it needed was a quick wipe-down with the same Dollar Tree carpet cleaner I used earlier, and it looked good as new.

 Once everything was clean and dry, I reassembled the artwork.
 I had to bend back the little metal tabs to make room for the glass.
-When replacing the clean glass, be careful.
-It’s fragile, and you don’t want to force it into place and accidentally crack it.
+When replacing the glass, be careful.
+It is fragile and you do not want to force it and risk cracking it.

-1 – Next, add the mat, then run double-sided tape around the edge of the mat opening.
+1 – Add the mat, then run double-sided tape around the edge of the mat opening.

-2 – Add the needlepoint centered over the tape, double-check from the front side for placement.
-Press it down gently but firmly.
+2 – Place the needlepoint centered over the tape.
+Double check the placement from the front, then press it down gently but firmly.

-3 – I was unable to reinsert several metal tabs that had fallen back into my frame, so after adding the cardboard backing, I secured it with clear packing tape around the edges.
+3 – I was unable to reinsert several of the metal tabs, so after adding the cardboard backing, I secured it with clear packing tape around the edges

-4 – Next, I applied double-sided tape to the back of the frame and attached a cut-to-size piece of brown paper from Dollar Tree.
-It helps to start by pressing the paper in place at the center of each side, then smoothing it out toward the corners.
+4 – Apply double-sided tape to the back of the frame and attach a cut to size piece of brown paper.
+It helps to press the paper in place at the center of each side first, then smooth it out toward the corners.

 A collage showing the four steps of reassembling the frame of a thrifted piece of wall art.